junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas says beside him, "The statues, you know what they are, don't you?
 You told us not to blink.
 What are they?"

 The Doctor nods briefly, "They are not statues.
 They're Weeping Angels, the deadliest, most powerful, most malevolent life form evolution has ever created.
 The Lonely Assassins, they used to be called.
 No one quite knows where they came from, but they're as old as the universe, or very nearly.
 They have the most perfect defence mechanism that nature has ever evolved.
 They're quantum locked.
 They don't exist when they're being observed.
 The moment they're seen by any other living creature, they literally turn to stone, and you can't kill a stone.
 'Course, a stone can't kill you either, but then you turn your head away.
 Then you blink.
 That's when they hit, they kill you nice and slow, no mess, no fuss -- they send you back into the past and let you live to death, the rest of your life used up and blown away in the blink of an eye.
 You die in the past and in the present, they consume the energy of all the days you might have had.
 All your stolen moments.
-They're creatures of the abstract, they live off *potential* energy."
+They're creatures of the abstract; they live off *potential* energy."

-Dean needs a moment to process the information, he starts with "So --", but that's as far as he gets.
+Dean needs a moment to process the information.
+He starts with "So --", but that's as far as he gets.

 "Guys!
 The Angel!"
 Amy points over his head.

 Dean and Cas turn sharply.
-Behind them, the Angel of Water statue has moved when none of them lay their eyes on it.
+Behind them, the Angel of Water statue had moved when none of them laid their eyes on it.
 The probable mother statue of the four cherub statues has turned toward them, wings spreading high and wide in an attacking pose, face fierce with fangs.
 Her hands are claws with long nails now, frozen in the posture of reaching out to grab them.

 Cas's face grimaces at the sight of it.